-November 7 to 9, 2025, Sitka will become a gathering place for ocean lovers from around the world.
-Hosted by the Sitka Sound Science Center at 834 Lincoln Street, the festival celebrates its 29th year with a powerful theme: “Entwined,” a reminder that the ocean, the land, and the people who live between them are deeply connected.
+November 5–9, 2026, Sitka will become a gathering place for ocean lovers from around the world.
+Hosted by the Sitka Sound Science Center at 834 Lincoln Street, the festival celebrates its 30th year with a powerful theme: “Generations of Giants: 30 Years of Whales, Wisdom, and What Follows”

-For three days, Sitka transforms into a living classroom where science feels alive
+For five days, Sitka transforms into a living classroom where science feels alive

 You’ll walk into open symposium halls, chat with researchers over coffee, and even cruise through whale-rich waters all while soaking in the small-town charm that makes Sitka unforgettable.